chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 project.
 Once you have completed something sizeable, be it a feature, function, or documentation, it is time to commit.

-For now, let's edit the `all_student_names.txt` file, by adding your name to the line with your student number.
-(The instructor will provide you with a student number).
+For now, let's edit content from [Chalmer Lowe's Introduction to Sprinting Codeless Project](https://github.com/chalmerlowe/intro_to_sprinting_codeless_project/).

+This project is full of files with poems.

 1. Change directories on your computer until you are in the top-level folder for the repository.
-If you type `ls` (or `dir` in Windows) you should see a file called `all_student_names.txt`.
+If you type `ls` (or `dir` in Windows) you should see multiple files.
-2. Edit the `all_student_names.txt` file, adding your name, as described above, and save the file.
+2. Pick a file and edit it.
+Add your name, change a line, a word, a phrase and save the file. **NOTE**: this workshop is intended for all audiences, so please avoid anything inappropriate OR not safe for work (NSFW).
+Play like a champion.
 3. Check the current status of all files in the repository:

 ```bash